swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 Unlike other engines, .NET supports the use of `-` to denote both a range as well as a set subtraction. .NET disambiguates this by only permitting its use as a subtraction if the right hand operand is a nested custom character class, otherwise it is a range operator.
 This conflicts with e.g ICU where `[x-[y]]`, in which the `-` is treated as literal.

-We intend to support the operators `&&`, `--`, and `~~`.
+We propose supporting the operators `&&`, `--`, and `~~`.
 This means that any regex literal containing these sequences in a custom character class while being written for an engine not supporting that operation will have a different semantic meaning in our engine.
 However this ought not to be a common occurrence, as specifying a character multiple times in a custom character class is redundant.

-In the interests of compatibility, we also intend on supporting the `-` operator, though we will likely want to emit a warning and encourage users to switch to `--`.
+In the interests of compatibility, we also propose supporting the `-` operator, though we will likely want to emit a warning and encourage users to switch to `--`.

 ### Nested custom character classes